 Care home costs

 Care home fees can be significant, though they will vary depending on where you live and what your needs are.
-In many homes you might pay more than £1,000 per week, although the average weekly cost for a residential care home is approximately £650.
-This average increases to £900 where nursing care is required.
+In many homes you might pay more than £1,000 per week, although the average weekly cost for a residential care home is approximately £800.
+This average increases to almost £1100 where nursing care is required.
 Private payers may find that the average cost of a care home is higher.

-If you have savings of less than £23,250 you may be able to get financial help from your local authority.
+In England, if you have savings of less than £23,250, you may be able to get financial help from your local authority.
 They’ll assess your income and assets, looking at the value of any:

 - Savings, including ISAs